groupdocs-translation-cloud/groupdocs-translation-cloud-android/README.md

 - Translation of images and scanned PDFs getting plain text or PDF as a result
 - Translation of scanned tables getting Excel workbook as a result
 - Translation of handwritten text
+- Translation of audio files, including translation by providing a link
+- Translation of video files, including translation by providing a link

 ## Supported Translation Formats